 Equally important is to daily drain condensed moisture from large, onsite fuel tanks.

 Drive belts are easy to inspect and replace.
 They are responsible for keeping the cooling fan turning, as well as powering the alternator.
 Inspection includes monitoring at what temperature the cooling fan switches on and off.
 Also important, is to check for air leaks to the mechanism.

 Insuring adequate freezing protection of engine coolant pays big dividends.
 Broken blocks and huge repair bills are the result of problems with freezing protection.

 Antifreeze coolant compatibility is also vital, as there are many incompatible formulas which must not be mixed with one another.

-Inspection of Coolant System Freezing Caps
+Inspection of Coolant System Pressure Caps

 To prevent boiling of the coolant and poor heat transfer, cooling systems must have pressure caps to maintain pressure.
 Pressure cap seals degrade over time.
 Replacement is quick, simple and cost effective.

 Most modern machines have thermostatically controlled fan drives.
 These systems save fuel by insuring that the fan comes on only when needed.
 If the fan is running too much it will take extra fuel.
 If it comes on to late however, it can damage the engine.
 Not only a visual inspection is needed of the system components, but also a “road test” is needed to verify the temperatures at which the fan switches on and off.

 Engine failures from faulty hoses are what feed the diesel mechanic’s children.
 Failure of these simple items can ruin a $25,000 engine in 30 seconds if the machine is working hard.
 Visual inspection for cracks and chafing is needed, but also the hoses must be pulled and twisted by hand to insure they are soft and supple.
 Hardened hoses will soon fail.